ucberkeley/bce-documentation/troubleshooting-tips.md

 However, many older, and even some brand new, PC laptops do not support hardware virtualization at all.

+#### Chromebooks, Netbooks, and ARM-based computers

+You are likely to have problems if you try to use BCE on these kinds of machines.

 #### Other possible issues

   - Check that you have the complete .ova file downloaded by comparing the file size on your computer to the information on our [downloads page](downloads.html).